ctdarwell/wolPredictor/README.md

 (i) A CSV file with data columns featuring individual arthropod sample names, empirically derived Wolbachia strains (or absence of strain) for each sample (IMPORTANT: absence of Wolbachia should be coded as 'noWol'), and host community name (here labelled "community" - IMPORTANT: the first three characters of each community's name must be a unique combination of characters although the actual name can be longer than three characters).

 (ii) A phylogenetic tree in nexus format.
 NB The program calls R (cophen4py.R – using the ‘ape’ library) using the Python library ‘subprocess’.
-If you cannot configure R (instructions for this will the added in the near future) to interact with Python you must use [NB VERSION to be added] with the ‘testPhylo.tre_cophen.csv’ file for a test run (for your own analyses without configuring R you will simply have to create a distance matrix of co-phenetic phylogenetic distances as formatted in the CSV file – see cophen4py.R for the code in R create the file, NB replace the last line of R code with:  `write.csv(as.matrix(phydist), quote = F, row.names = F) `).
+If you cannot configure R (instructions for this will the added in the near future) to interact with Python you must use `wolPredictor_xmeansDelim_redux.py` (see below) with the ‘testPhylo.tre_cophen.csv’ file for a test run (for your own analyses without configuring R you will simply have to create a distance matrix of co-phenetic phylogenetic distances as formatted in the CSV file – see cophen4py.R for the code in R create the file, NB replace the last line of R code with:  `write.csv(as.matrix(phydist), quote = F, row.names = F) `).

 How to run “wolPredictor_xmeansDelim.py”: The program can be run from a Python3 console (e.g. Spyder/Anaconda).
 Typing: